microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 If we can hide all of the cases that could be implicitly added in a header file, then there is very little burden on users.
 This is why we chose to not have implicit inclusion of the capabilities and extensions.

-## Acknowledgments (Optional)

-Take a moment to acknowledge the contributions of people other than the author and sponsor.

 <!-- {% endraw %} -->